Principal and Vice-Chancellor

 With a research background in institutional strategies underpinning successful leadership, improvements in student experience and university performance indicators, Professor Wend has a significant profile of academic publications and invited lectures.
 She holds a number of formal advisory roles on UK and international committees and boards.
 In 2008 she took part in Harvard Business School’s Women’s Leadership Forum, is a member of the Society of Renaissance Studies and became a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (FRSA) in 2009.
-In March 2015, she was awarded a Fellowship of the Royal Society of Edinburgh in recognition of her inspirational leadership in higher education.
+In March 2015, she was awarded a Fellowship of the Royal Society of Edinburgh in recognition of her inspirational leadership in higher education (FRSE).

-Petra has been re-appointed Vice-Convener of Universities Scotland (the umbrella body for all Scottish universities) for a second 2 year term of office from 1 August 2014 – 31 July 2016, having chaired Universities Scotland’s Learning and Teaching Committee from 2010-12.
-She is a member of the Board of the Quality Assurance Agency for Higher Education (QAAHE) (UK) and the QAA’s Scotland Committee from 2010 - 16; Petra is Chair of Common Purpose Edinburgh Advisory Group; she is a member of the Edinburgh Business Forum and the Edinburgh Partnership Board.
+Petra finished her second term of office as Vice-Convener of Universities Scotland (the umbrella body for all Scottish universities) in July 2016, having chaired Universities Scotland’s Learning and Teaching Committee from 2010-12.
+She was a member of the Board of the Quality Assurance Agency for Higher Education (QAAHE) (UK) and the QAA’s Scotland Committee from 2010 - 16; Petra is Chair of Common Purpose Edinburgh Advisory Group; she is a member of the Edinburgh Business Forum and the Edinburgh Partnership Board.
 She is also a member of the British Council Scotland Advisory Committee; the Royal Society of Edinburgh’s Education Committee; and a member of the Goodison Group Forum.
 She was also a member of the joint Government and Scottish Funding Council’s Skills Committee from 2010 – 2013.

 ^ to top